EdgeApp/edge-core-js/docs/api-signer.md

 info-server attestation JWT onto subsequent login-server requests as `x-attestation-token`.
 It does not participate in HMAC.
-A missing or invalid token does not change how this library signs; the login server may treat it as unattested and continue. getKeys (GUI → info-server) 401s on a bad token instead.
+A missing or invalid token does not change how this library signs; the login server may treat it as unattested and continue. infoRollup (GUI → info-server) 401s on a bad token instead.

 ## Tests